 My interest is on studying the impact of various care delivery models and modalities on the Mayo Value Equation with respect to outcomes, quality and cost.
-In particular, I will be examining aspects of the primary care medical home and impact of the new community-based specialty hub on the Mayo Clinic Employee and Community Health practice.
+In particular, I am examining aspects of the primary care medical home and impact of the new community-based specialty hub on the Mayo Clinic Employee and Community Health practice.

 How will your research improve patient care or impact public health?

 My hope is that the work we do will help us continue to deliver high-value care to our patients and the communities we serve as well as sustain our ability to continue that mission.